top of page

 Below are the Frequently Asked Questions for CARN and CARN-AP testing and Re-certification :

 Addictions nursing is the specialty for nurses dedicated to the prevention, intervention, treatment, and management of addictive disorders.
-The Certification in Addiction Nursing is based on nurses’ ability to practice within the context of the addictions nursing scope and standards of practice, and the American Nursing Association’s Code of Ethics.
+The Certification in Addictions Nursing is based on a nurse’s ability to practice within the context of the addictions nursing scope and standards of practice, and the American Nursing Association’s Code of Ethics.
 Addictions nurses can practice in many different care settings and across all nursing specialties.

 Why do nurses become certified?